Maging Sino Ka Man: Ang Pagbabalik: Part 4: Life Begins, Life Ends

-Mateo is enjoying a lunch date with Corazon when he suddenly spots Fidel and Monique in the restaurant.
-He invites them both to join them, even though the feeling of dislike between the two men is obvious.
-Tensions rise when Mateo mentions how he would have married a girl, once, but that his chance was ruined because of an enemy.
-Fidel hurriedly switches tables before Monique can grasp the hint.
+Mateo is enjoying a lunch date with Corazon when he spots Fidel and Monique in the restaurant.
+He invites them both to join them, even though the tension between the two men is obvious.
+Mateo mentions how he would have married a girl once, but that his chance was ruined because of an enemy.
+Fidel switches tables before Monique can understand the implication.

-Lena, Jackie and Eli join forces in the search for Joaquin.
-Lena insists that Joaquin is alive and that they will be reunited in time.
+Lena, Jackie, and Eli join forces in the search for Joaquin.
 Eli learns that his near-death experience has made him open to odd visions.
-Nana Impo tells them that, perhaps, Eli's recent dream is telling them to return to the place where Lena and Joaquin first fell in love.
+Nana Impo tells them that perhaps Eli's recent dream is telling them to return to the place where Lena and Joaquin first fell in love.
 Nana Impo reminds Eli that love will always guide him through various struggles.

-Even while looking at Monique's lifeless body in the morgue, Jackie is in shock that her mom is really gone.
-Upon seeing Fidel, Jackie expresses her fury at him for how his ruthlessness has led to this heartbreaking event, all for the sake of money, power and pride.
-For Jackie, it makes no difference whether it is Mateo or Fidel to blame.
-Both father and daughter are haunted by their memories of Monique.
+While looking at Monique's lifeless body in the morgue, Jackie struggles to accept her mother’s death.
+Upon seeing Fidel, Jackie expresses her fury for how he caused this to happen, all for the sake of money, power, and pride.
+For Jackie, it makes no difference who is at fault, because she and her father are haunted by their memories of Monique.

-Eli feels helpless around Jackie's grief and ends up accusing Mateo of killing Monique.
-Mateo, however, cannot remember exactly what happened and believes that he's not guilty of the crime.
-Since Eli is already determined to judge him, Mateo chooses not to defend himself to his son or to Corazon.
+Eli feels helpless around Jackie's grief and accuses Mateo of killing Monique.
+Mateo cannot remember what happened and believes that he's not guilty of the crime.
+Since Eli has alread judged him, Mateo chooses not to defend himself to his son or to Corazon.
 He only knows that he will fight Fidel until the end.

-Everyone else is equally devastated by the tragedy.
-JB somehow blames himself for telling Eli about his long-lost sibling who pushed Mateo into facing Fidel in a duel.
+JB blames himself for Monique's death for telling Eli about his long-lost sibling, who pushed Mateo into facing Fidel in a duel.
 Unknown to either of them, Lolo Bogs tries to persuade Onay to meet her father before it's too late.
-Onay, however, is still having second thoughts because she can't forgive the person who abandoned her and her mother.
+Onay is having second thoughts because she can't forgive the person who abandoned her and her mother.

-At the funeral, Jackie refuses to leave Monique's resting place right away so Eli gives her privacy for a while.
-Eli then bumps into his father-in-law, who swears that he and Mateo will pay for the death of his wife.
+At the funeral, Jackie refuses to leave Monique's resting place, so Eli gives her privacy.
+Eli bumps into his father-in-law who swears that he and Mateo will pay for the death of his wife.